 Maurice H. Goldman (“Mo”) has practiced immigration and nationality law since 2000.
 He holds a J.D./M.B.A. from Hofstra University.
 Mo graduated from Syracuse University with a B.S. in journalism in 1996.
 In 2005 he moved from his office in Garden City, New York to Tucson, Arizona.
 At that time he joined in a partnership with his mother, Gloria.
 Mo has served on multiple national American Immigration Lawyers Association's (AILA) committees and is currently the chair of the AILA national media advocacy committee.
 He previously served as the AILA Arizona chapter chair (2007-2009).
 He enjoys writing and lecturing on a variety of immigration-related topics.
 He is currently a trustee to the American Immigration Council (AIC) and previously sat on the boards of the ASISTA and Immigrants List.
 Mo has also received awards for his legal service including the 2010 AILA Joseph Minsky Young Lawyer Award, 2011 AILA President's Commendation for Outstanding Volunteer Service to AILA and the April 2008 Outstanding Pro Bono Attorney of the Month award from the Volunteer Lawyers Program in Tucson.

 Larissa A. Goldman has practiced immigration and nationality law since 2019.
 She obtained her bachelors in education from the University of Arizona in 2000.
 She obtained her masters in education and her Principal Certification from Northern Arizona University.
 After fifteen years of teaching in Tucson, Arizona, she decided to return to school and obtain her law degree.
 She holds a J.D. from Arizona State University.
-Larissa has joined in a partnership with her mother, Gloria, and her brother, Mo.
-She has established a branch of the Goldman and Goldman law firm in Phoenix, Arizona.
+She works in the Phoenix location of the Goldman & Goldman law firm.
 Larissa is a member of the American Immigration Lawyers Association (AILA) and the Federal Bar Association.